Derek Merrin: Ohio House of Representatives

+Elections

 With Representative Barbara Sears term-limited in 2016, Merrin entered the race to succeed her.
 He won a three-way primary against Republicans Vicki Donovan-Lyle and Kevin Haddad, with over 45% of the vote.

 Sears resigned from the seat before the end of her term to take a position in the administration of Ohio Governor John Kasich.
 As the winner of the Republican primary, Ohio House Republicans led by Speaker of the House Cliff Rosenberger appointed Merrin to serve the remainder of Sears' term.
-He was sworn into office on August 2, 2016, and won the ensuing general election over Democrat Lauri Cooper.
+He won the ensuing general election over Democrat Lauri Cooper.

 Merrin was re-elected in 2018 and 2020, with nearly 60% of the vote each time.
 Following re-districting, Merrin's district was made substantially more Democratic, losing conservative western Lucas County while adding parts of the city of Toledo and inner ring suburbs.
 Despite this, Merrin carried the Democrat-leaning (D+2) 47th House District by nearly eight points, 53.9%-46.1% over Democrat Erika White.

+Tenure

+Merrin was sworn into office on August 2, 2016.

+In September 2017, Merrin passed a tax break for prescription eyeglasses and contact lenses.

+In 2017, he introduced an amendment that would place authority over lead-safety regulations with the Ohio Department of Health, preempting local lead-safety rental housing ordinances such as Toledo's.
+He also introduced legislation that year that would count weekends and holidays as part of the three-day notice period required before a landlord can begin eviction proceedings; the bill did not advance out of committee.

+In 2019, Governor John Kasich signed Epinephrine Accessibility Act into law.
+The law was originally proposed by Merrin as House Bill 101.
+The law allows pharmacists to substitute a brand-name epinephrine auto-injector with a pharmaceutically equivalent generic one.

-In 2022, Merrin lost the Speaker election to Jason Stephens, who had bipartisan support, by 54 to 43 votes.
+In 2022, Merrin lost the speaker election to Jason Stephens, who had bipartisan support, by 54 to 43 votes.

+Personal life

+Merrin is a real estate investor who owns five rental properties in Toledo.